nikolatom/CAMPP2_former_repository/README.md

 Notice that in these commands:
   - the `/path/to/CAMPP2` should be replaced by the actual absolute path to the CAMPP2 development folder, depending on where it is located in your computer
-  - the container name, similarly as before
+  - the container name should be changed to the actual name of the container that you built in step 2.
+If you're unsure what the container name or tag is, run `docker image list`, you should be able to find both (a container is specified as `NAME:TAG`)

-We recommend to rebuild your image every few weeks to account for changes in the original BioConductor development image and in the repositories.
-If you wish to do so, just repeat step
+We recommend to rebuild your image every few weeks to account for changes in the original BioConductor development image and in the CRAN/Bioconductor repositories.
+To do so, just repeat step 2 and adjust step 3 according to your new tag.

 ### Example data
 The data for testing the functions and workflow includes 2 BRCA datasets (campp2_brca_1, campp2_brca_2) and the associated metadata (campp2_brca_1_meta, campp2_brca_2_meta).
 Each dataset is represented by raw read counts (10000 genes) for 30 samples: 20 tumours which are divided into 4 subtypes (each subtype has 5 samples), and 10 normals.
 Metadata includes information about diagnosis, age, vital status, days to death, outcome time, tumor stage, subtype, outcome and survival.